QR Code Tips for Handmade Craft Sellers

 At handmade markets and craft fairs, QR codes at your booth serve multiple purposes:

-- Online shop links: Enable later purchases of items not bought on the day
+- Online shop links: Enable later purchases of items not bought on the day.
+Don't lose customers who "were interested but left while still deciding"

-- Social media follows: Deliver new product and next event information
+- Social media follows: Deliver new product and next event information.
+Don't let market encounters be one-time only

-- LINE friend adds: Secure direct communication with repeat customers
+- LINE friend adds: Secure direct communication with repeat customers.
+Send early access to new items and sale information

 Connecting with Online Sales